AllAboutBill/AlttprHelper/README.md

 ### 2. Run the Application

 - **Launch the Application:**
-  Double-click the `ALTTPRSeedGeneratorHelper.exe` file to launch the application.
+  Double-click the `ALTTPRHelper.exe` file to launch the application.
 If prompted by your system's security settings, confirm that you want to run the application.

 ### 3. Initial Setup